Organization

 Research Management

+In terms of science management, CCBIO is organized in four integrated research programs with associated teams (basic studies, biomarker studies, clinical studies, and societal studies), all supported by bioinformatics resources.
 Lab space and advanced core facilities are available for CCBIO, as is the Clinical Trials Unit at Haukeland University Hospital.
 The investigators meet monthly to discuss scientific and administrative issues and update each other on development and progress, and they also gather for a lunch-to-lunch strategy seminar bi-annually.
-The monthly meetings and the bi-annual strategy seminars are important platforms for communication and ever-increasing cohesion and collaboration within CCBIO.
+The monthly meetings and the bi-annual strategy seminars are important platforms for communication and for the increasing collaboration within CCBIO.

 Management group

-Integration with the Host Institution and Administrative Support
+Integration with the host institution and administrative support

-In terms of administrative support, CCBIO aims to use its funds as efficiently as possible, ensuring excellent administrative services for its scientists and a good climate for collaboration with its departmental and institutional partners.
-Consequently, CCBIO is organized as a matrix structure to retain full control over resources, while the day-to-day administration is delegated to the involved departments.
-As a main principle, funds and positions are located at the respective department where the research takes place.
+As a main principle, funds and positions are located at the respective department where the research and teaching activities take place.
 This enables researchers to interact with their familiar support staff, thereby minimizing resources used on day-to-day administration.
-In addition, it creates common interests between CCBIO and the departments.
-This model has proven successful due to its efficiency and robustness, and it has ensured excellent collaboration with the involved departments.
+In addition, it reduces CCBIO’s vulnerability and creates common interests between CCBIO and its departments.
+This model has proven successful due to its efficiency and robustness and has ensured excellent collaborative relations.